whatsthatsmell/dots/README.md

 **[virtual vim conf live October 29th/30th](https://www.vimconf.live/) is almost here.
 Click the link to see the agenda and register.
 It's free!
 Tons of scheduled goodness!**

 ### Current Setup
-_(Last Updated 20-Oct-2021 or more recently.
-I always forget to update this.
+_(Last Updated 28-Oct-2021 or more recently.
+I sometimes forget to update this.
 Look at the GitHub dates 😃):_
 - [Neovim](https://neovim.io/) - _Important Note_: these dotfiles target bleeding edge Neovim APIs.
 I try to update these runtime files as soon as the Neovim team pushes changes (including & especially breaking) to [their master branch](https://github.com/neovim/neovim/commits/master) and I pull the latest.
   - I usually pull the latest a few times per week or if I see that a particularly juicy PR has landed.
 I do test Neovim feature branches.
 But, only code that works with `Neovim → master` will be pushed to this repo.
 Neovim 0.5 should work with most of what you see here.
   - However, a lot of API changes are coming out of Neovim on the 0.6 track (master).
 So, I'd recommend using [Neovim Nightly](https://github.com/neovim/neovim/releases/tag/nightly) to use all the goodness in these dotfiles.
 Or, [building from source](https://github.com/neovim/neovim#install-from-source) - [Code Smell video instructions](https://youtu.be/wep2_b_QU7Q).
 It's unlikely that I am more than a day or 2 behind.
-  - I will do my best to indicate the Neovim commit that I am on.
-Expect to start seeing something like `NVIM v0.6.0-dev+493-g035d82e0d` here or within the commit message or in a source file comment.
+  - The Neovim commit that I am on: `NVIM v0.6.0-dev+515-gd918759de`
 	- Theme: [codesmell_dark](https://github.com/whatsthatsmell/codesmell_dark.vim)
 	- Config: Lua
 	- Package Management: Packer